Rent is due on the 1st day of each month.

 - Garbage: Warnings will be issued for garbage not disposed of properly.
 Repeat offenders will be fined each time the landlord has to pick-up and dispose of garbage mishandled.

-- License Plate Numbers & Proof of Ownership (registration) – must be submitted to the Housing Office.
+- License Plate Numbers & Proof of Ownership (registration) – must be submitted to Community Housing.
 Please note: Unregistered vehicles parked in Tenant parking areas are subject to municipal tickets and towing

 - Paint: please refer to Tenant Handbook, Alterations section – not to make alterations including paint and wallpaper – costs for restoring colour/condition immediately will be attributed to the tenant